LoganGerber/BindableObserver/README.md

 Task List:
 * Ability to change event handling from syncronous to asyncronous.
-* Ability to specify if a relay should only be received from or pushed to.
 * Research if IEvent should be replaced with/extend NodeJS's Event class.